Missing Gabby Petito's family calls out fiancé, demands Laundrie reveal where he last saw her

 "Brian is refusing to tell Gabby’s family where he last saw her," the family alleged in a joint statement.
 "Brian is also refusing to explain why he left Gabby all alone and drove her van to Florida.
 These are critical questions that require immediate answers."

 Laundrie has not been charged with a crime or accused of playing a role in Petito’s disappearance.
-Police in North Port, Fla., called the case "odd" and told the New York Post that his parents declined to make him available to speak with investigators.

 "The Schmidt and Petito family implore Brian to come forward and at least tell us if we are looking in the right area," the statement concluded.